aldo-leka/Programmer-GPT/app/webapi/README.md

 ### cd webapi

-Use this command before running the other commands below to be in the right scope.
+Use this command before running the other commands below to be in the correct location.

 ### Add-Migration MigrationName